 - The manufacturer and installer offering one or more systems.

-- The exclusive manufacturer with a dealer network of installers.
-Nobody else makes their doors.
+- The exclusive manufacturer or designer of doors with a dealer network of installers.

 - The manufacturer that takes a widely available system and re-brands them as their own with or without enhancements.

 - The local door installers that buy in their doors from the producers.